 - Remove from the oven and scatter green onions over the top.

-Serve with warm flour or corn tortillas.
-I like to serve this with sides of corn and a guacamole salad. --Adapted from Linda’s Low Carb Menus and Recipes Mexican Chicken
+--Adapted from Linda’s Low Carb Menus and Recipes Mexican Chicken

 Other southwestern inspired recipes you might enjoy from around the internet: